crdeepu/hello-world/README.md

 # hello-world
-I am an art director working with Imagic Communications for the last ten years
+I am an art director working with Imagic Communications for the last ten years. looking forward.